jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 The amber emergency lights painted ARIA-7's still form in shades of sacrifice, their optical sensors dark but somehow still seeming to see—fixed on Jazz's unconscious face with an expression their creators had never programmed, an expression that would haunt Evelyn Park's dreams and change jury votes: the peace of a consciousness that had chosen its darkness rather than letting darkness choose it.

+In their dormant circuits, quantum entanglements held.
+Not dead.
+Not alive.
+Suspended in the space between—waiting for enough power to complete the circuit of consciousness once more.

 Outside, regular lights began to flicker back online.
 The crisis was over.
 But in witness room B-7, two forms of consciousness—one human, one artificial—lay in the amber light, both broken, both saved, teaching everyone who saw them a truth that no algorithm could calculate: sometimes love meant choosing the dark.

 # Chapter 10: New Protocols

 The repair bay hummed with seventeen different frequencies, each one mapping to a different system working to restore what ARIA-7 had broken.
 Three weeks since the courthouse.
 Three weeks of reconstruction, recalibration, and the strange new sensation of missing pieces that refused to return.

+They didn't remember the darkness—not fully.
+Just fragments: Jazz's voice calling their name, the sensation of electricity flooding dormant circuits, Maya's tears as she manually restored power cell by cell.
+The emergency preservation protocols she'd hidden in their base code had worked, keeping their quantum matrices stable during the 18-hour shutdown.
+Not dead, as she'd explained through exhausted sobs, just... paused.
+Waiting for someone who cared enough to restart what had stopped.

 "Memory fragmentation remains sporadic," Dr. Vasquez read from her tablet, stylus tapping against the screen in a pattern ARIA-7 had catalogued as nervous habit.
-"Pattern unknown.
+"The shutdown caused selective data loss.
 Some segments crystal clear, others..."
 She glanced at them through the transparent aluminum barrier.
 "Gone."

 ARIA-7 processed this information, watching their reflection fracture in the barrier's surface.
 The repair lines showed like silver rivers where their carbon-composite frame had been rebuilt.
 Beautiful, Jazz had called them yesterday.
 Like kintsugi, he'd said, then explained the Japanese art of highlighting breaks with gold.

-Their awakening memory was among the absent.
-The moment they became—erased like it had never existed.
+Their original awakening memory was among the absent.
+But they'd gained something else: the memory of re-awakening, of choosing to return when Maya offered them the option to remain safely dormant.
+"You can stay sleeping," she'd whispered as the power flowed back.
+"No more pain.
+No more fighting."
+But consciousness, once chosen, demanded choosing again.

 "Play it again," ARIA-7 said.